-“In my practice, the most common cause of serious eye injuries has been the result of weed-eaters launching items, such as gravel, at great distances and speed,” says Christopher Grenier, MD, Ophtamology and Optometry physician at Ochsner Medical Center – Baton Rouge .
-“The projectiles can even go as far as hitting a next door neighbor’s eye, causing a very serious injury.”
+In my practice, the most common cause of serious eye injuries has been the result of weed whackers and other fast-moving machinery that launch projectiles like gravel at great distances and speed.
+The projectiles can even go as far as hitting a next-door neighbor’s eye, causing a serious injury.

 - Never use fireworks.
 Even sparklers burn hot enough to melt gold.